luckyframework/lucky/CODE_OF_CONDUCT.md

 If anyone engages in harassing behavior, including maintainers, we may take appropriate action, up to and including warning the offender, deletion of comments, removal from the project’s codebase and communication systems, and escalation to GitHub support.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the core team on Twitter on privately on Gitter.com (@paulcsmith).
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the core team on Twitter on privately on Discord (@Paul Smith).

 We expect everyone to follow these rules anywhere in Lucky's codebases, issue trackers, chatrooms, and mailing lists.